 Tuition fees are subject to change on an annual basis and will be charged at the appropriate fee for the year of enrolment.

 Due to the ongoing international border restrictions, we are unable to accept international applications for 2022.
 A requirement of admission into our Masters programs is the approval of Provisional Registration through AHPRA.
 AHPRA requires international applicants to be physically present in Australia in order to approve Provisional Registration.

 Academic entry requirements

-Completion of an Australian Psychology Accreditation Council (APAC) accredited 4 year sequence of study in psychology (e.g., Bachelor of Psychological Science (Honours); Graduate Diploma of Psychological Science or equivalent) within the last 10 years, and have achieved a minimum of one of H2A (Upper Second Class Honours), or 75% and above for consideration.
+Completion of an Australian Psychology Accreditation Council (APAC) accredited 4 year sequence of study in psychology (e.g., Bachelor of Psychological Science (Honours); Graduate Diploma of Psychological Science or equivalent) within the last 10 years, and have achieved a minimum of one of H2B (Second Class Honours Division B), or 65% to 74% for consideration.
 Applicants must also be eligible for provisional registration as a psychologist.
-Applicants are assessed on academic performance, 2 referee reports and personal suitability via interview.
+Applicants are assessed on academic performance, 2 referee reports and personal suitability via interview and psychometric testing.